xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

 - the arithmetic operators (`+`, `-`, `*`, `/`, `%`) can be applied to any value and
   will not throw exceptions when applied to non-numeric values.
 Instead, any value used in these operators will be casted to a numeric value implicitly.
-If no numeric result can be produced by an arithmetic operator, it will return `null` in ArangoDB 2.3.
+If no numeric result can be produced by an arithmetic operator, it will return `null` in AvocadoDB 2.3.
 This is also true for division by zero.
 - passing arguments of invalid types into AQL functions does not throw a runtime exception in most cases, but may produce runtime warnings.
 Built-in AQL functions that